Find Affordable College Courses

 $34,390 Average Tuition & Fees

-Northwest Nazarene University ranked #9 on this year’s Best Value Nursing Schools in Idaho list.
-Located in the midsize suburb of Nampa, NNU is a private not-for-profit school with a small student population.
+With a ranking of #9, Northwest Nazarene University did quite well on this year’s best value schools for nursing students.
+Located in the midsize suburb of Nampa, NNU is a private not-for-profit college with a small student population.

-In-state tuition fees for undergraduate students at NNU are $34,390 per year.
+The average tuition and fees for an in-state undergraduate at NNU are $34,390 a year.
 Nursing majors at NNU take out an average of $32,410 in student loans while working on their egree.

 Carrington College, Boise landed the #10 spot in the 2023 rankings for the best value nursing programs.
-Carrington College, Boise is a small private for-profit school located in the medium-sized city of Boise.
+Carrington College, Boise is a fairly small private for-profit school located in the midsize city of Boise.

 The average amount in student loans that nursing majors at Carrington College, Boise take out is $29,274.